 Here is what a session of See Me After Class Office Hours can offer:

-It would be insincere to claim that one 45-minute coaching call will turn all of your students into enthusiastic scholars.
+It would be insincere to claim that one Zoom session or phone call will turn all of your students into enthusiastic scholars.
 But a single session of Office Hours might be able to help you with the following:

 Cutting through the clichés is just the beginning.
 Before you can make it work, you need to figure out whether and how this seemingly solid teaching advice applies in your classroom.
 To do that, you need to be able to share the specific details of your situation, as well as all the things you’ve already tried, so you’re not hearing recommendations that have already led to a dead end.
 After booking a session, you can email me to describe your problem in as much detail as you’d like so we can start from your actual starting point.